 How much choice in History degree?
-Oxford / Durham / Russell groupWatch
+Oxford / Durham / Russell groupWatch this thread

 Broadly speaking, I'm interesting in all areas of History, however modern history - 19th and 20th century European and military history - think Weimar and Nazi Germany, Tsarist and Stalinist Russia, Eastern Europe, Francoist Spain and Mussolini etc. are the areas I'm most fascinated by.

 My question: how much choice is there generally in the modules covered in studying history at university, and how much scope is there for studying these areas of history?
 Thanks.